Bob Knight: Army

 During his tenure at Army, Knight gained a reputation for having an explosive temper.
 After Army's 66–60 loss to BYU and Hall of Fame coach Stan Watts in the semifinals of the 1966 NIT, Knight completely lost control, kicking lockers and verbally blasting the officials.
 Embarrassed, he later went to Watts' hotel room and apologized.
 Watts forgave him, and is quoted as saying, "I want you to know that you're going to be one of the bright young coaches in the country, and it's just a matter of time before you win a national championship."

 Knight was one of seven candidates vying to fill the Wisconsin men's basketball head coaching vacancy after John Erickson resigned to become the Milwaukee Bucks' first-ever general manager on April 3, 1968.
-Knight was offered the position but requested more time to think it over.
+Knight was offered the position, but requested more time to think it over.
 By the time he had returned to West Point, news that he was to become the Badgers' new coach was prematurely leaked to the local media.
-After consulting with Bo Schembechler, who had also had a negative experience as a Wisconsin football coaching candidate the previous year, Knight withdrew his candidacy and continued to coach at Army for three more seasons.
+After consulting with Bo Schembechler, who had a negative experience as a Wisconsin football coaching candidate, Knight withdrew his candidacy and continued to coach at Army for three more seasons.
 Erickson's assistant coach John Powless was promoted instead.

 Indiana

-In 1971, Indiana University Bloomington hired Knight as head coach.
+In 1971, Indiana University in Bloomington, Indiana hired Knight as their head coach.
 During his 29 years at the school, the Hoosiers won 662 games, including 22 seasons of 20 or more wins, while losing 239, a .735 winning percentage.
 In 24 NCAA tournament appearances at Indiana, Hoosier teams under Knight won 42 of 63 games (.667), winning titles in 1976, 1981, and 1987, while losing in the semifinals in 1973 and 1992.